 1. describe the properties of the multivariate Normal distribution;

 2. find and identify the distributions of linear and quadratic forms in Normal variates;

 3. formulate a given situation as a (matrix) linear model;

 4. analyse data from experiments modelled in this way;

-5. construct confidence intervals/regions for linear combinations of parameters and for ratios of two parameters;
+5. construct confidence intervals / regions for linear combinations of parameters and for unknown population variance.

 To introduce the scope and breadth of linear matrix modelling.

 2. GENERAL LINEAR MODEL OF FULL RANK: Formulation.
-Least squares and the normal equations.
-Properties of their solution.
-Effect of independent homoscedastic errors.
-The Gauss-Markov Theorem.
-Consideration of the design matrix The hat matrix and leverage.
+Ordinary Least Squares estimator and normal equations.
+The assumption of independent homoscedastic errors.
+The BLUE and Gauss-Markov Theorem.
+Consideration of the design matrix.
+The hat matrix and leverage.